Tributes pour in for Playboy founder Hugh Hefner

 High-profile figures from the media world and beyond are paying tribute to Playboy magazine founder Hugh Hefner.

-Playboy said late Wednesday Hefner died from natural causes "surrounded by loved ones" at his Playboy Mansion home in Beverly Hills.
+Playboy said late Wednesday that Hefner died from natural causes "surrounded by loved ones" at his Playboy Mansion home in Beverly Hills.
 He was 91.

 Among the first to speak out was Hefner's son Cooper, who is now the chief creative officer of Playboy Enterprises.